-UPDATE: ROCKFORD (WIFR) – The grandmother of the 13-month-old Beloit baby killed in a methadone overdose has been arrested for allegedly providing the drug.
+UPDATE: Janesville (WIFR) – The grandmother of the 13-month-old Beloit baby killed in a methadone overdose has been arrested for allegedly providing the drug.

 51-year-old Tina Strommen of Beloit was booked on first degree reckless homicide charges.
 She faces the same charge as her daughter Tallie who allegedly gave baby K’myah a portion of a methadone pill before bed last Christmas.